mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | inner join | 87980        | 955            |
 | left join  | 88020        | 958            |

-This makes it very clear that the join I used gave a different result.
+This makes it very clear that the type of join I use will give a different result.
 There is a difference of 40 in `record_count` and a difference of 3 in `unique_film_id`.
 But why?
 I thought I wanted to keep all of the rows from the base table.
 To dig further, I used the following to pull out any rows that had a NULL value in it after the `LEFT JOIN`:
 <details>
 <summary> 🔴 SQL code</summary>